 Abstract

 Gap acceptance models are applicable in determination of capacity of unsignalized intersections.
 In roundabouts, determination of circulating headway is one of the steps necessary to obtain critical gap, an input in the capacity models.
-A well-known technique to headways determination involves manually recording the time events from videos recorded at intersection.
+A well-known technique to headways determination involves manually recording of the time events from videos recorded at intersection, the process which can be semi-automated to include computer techniques.
 However, this process is time consuming and is associated with human errors during the process.
 This paper presents a tool for determination of the circulating headways using image processing techniques which begins with processing techniques like foreground detection, morphological operations and developing region of interest leading to the headways determination.
 The techniques have been programmed and implemented through Matlab software.
 For the 21 vehicles recorded, the proposed method shows comparably similar results to that determined manually when the threshold value is set to 60 percent of the ROI area.
 The method is then proposed for headway determination a step towards capacity determination.

 Introduction:

 Capacity analysis of roundabouts utilizes the gap acceptance theory.
 Roundabouts’ capacity determination involves collection of circulating vehicles’ headways for determination of critical gap.
-Collection of the circulating headways have been done manually through video observation and hence record of the said events.
+Collection of the circulating headways has been done manually through video observation and hence record of the said events.
 Another option, has been to semi-automate the process by creating a program which records timestamps of events associated with passage of a circulating vehicle through a reference point in the video.

 The processes mentioned, since they involve human decisions upon the event, are not free from human errors in correctly recording the time events.
 In addition, the process is time consuming since a single video has to be played more than one times if an anticipated accuracy is to be expected.

 This paper aims at utilizing the image processing methods in determination of the roundabout’s circulating headways.
-Since the process runs solely depending upon computer vision, it involves reduced human errors and expedited extraction process.
+Since the process runs solely depending upon computer vision, it reduces human errors and expedited extraction process.

 Related Works